The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 The research consistently shows that acute situational factors account for 5-15 points of score variance between test sittings.
 That is the difference between the 73rd and 91st percentile.
 Between a score that feels disappointing and one that feels like validation.

 Once you submit your final answer, the preparation phase is over.
 Your results arrive instantly.
-If you want to build familiarity first, the free Quick Test takes about ten minutes, uses the same question types, and gives you a reliable estimate before you commit to the full assessment.
+If you want to build familiarity first, the free Quick Test takes about 15 minutes, uses the same question types, and gives you a reliable estimate before you commit to the full assessment.

 Your free score shows your overall cognitive standing and percentile ranking.
 The premium profile turns that single number into a career strategy: a full four-domain breakdown showing exactly where your pattern recognition, verbal reasoning, mathematical ability, and processing speed each stand.
 The AI-powered career matching engine then cross-references your cognitive architecture against thousands of roles, surfacing careers where your specific strengths command a premium rather than go underused.